navula2/d3-narrative-viz/README.md

 On barchart, clicking on "Sort" button sorts the US Unemployment data in ascending/descending order.
 Refresh the page to restore the barchart to default position.

 ## Conclusion
 * US East coast states are more populated than Midwest/West coast.
+Alaska, North Dakota, South Dakota and Vermont states are low in population while California and Texas are high in population.
-* US Unemployment data from 2000-2018 shows that Unemployment was hitted high 2010 and recovered pretty good in 2017 and 2018.
+* US Unemployment data from 2000-2018 shows that Unemployment was hitted high in 2010 and recovered pretty good in 2017 and 2018.
-* Average Life Expectancy is high in countries in "High Income" group compared to the Low incone countires.
+* Average Life Expectancy is high in countries in "High income" group compared to the counties in "Low income" group.
 * World population is growing steadily each year.

 ## References and Credits